 TAP also complements the teacher training offered in the Center for Teaching and Learning (CTL) at Georgia Tech.
-CTL offers two courses focused on pedagogy and the development of teaching skills: CETL 8713 "Fundamentals of Teaching and Learning in Higher Education," and
+CTL offers two courses focused on pedagogy and the development of teaching skills: CETL 8713 "Fundamentals of Teaching and Learning in Higher Education," and CETL 8717 "Course Design for Higher Education."

-Students interested in TAP should complete these CTL courses prior to applying for TAP.
+Students interested in TAP should complete at least the first of these courses prior to applying for TAP.
+Students may be enrolled in the second course at the time of their application.
+Both courses must be completed before students can begin TAP.
 During TAP, students can take the CTL capstone course, CETL 8718 "Teaching Capstone," in the semester that they serve as a teaching associate.
 Completing this coursework will allow the student to earn a "Tech to Teaching" certificate from CTL.